ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 Any architectural model introduces abstraction and removes noise.
 This model should be well-understood and feedback loops can help with this.
-As an examply, comparing a written down version with bullet points of a certain idea, will help in verifying that the message hasn't changed.
+As an example, comparing a written down version with bullet points of a certain idea, will help in verifying that the message hasn't changed.
 This insight should be mapped on the model.

 * **Observe**: Observing both external and internal circumstances or dependencies of your systems.